DaraOladapo/random-team-project/README.md

 ## Setup

-If you are to run the code contained in this repository as is, you would need to have the following installed on your computer
+If you are to run the code contained in this repository as is, you would need to have the following installed on your computer.

 - .NET 5 SDK
 - Microsoft SQL Server with Windows Authentication(Developer Edition or Express works)
 - A code editor (Visual Studio or Visual Studio Code)

-Remember to run `dotnet ef database update` to update your database schema.
+> Remember to run `dotnet ef database update` to update your database schema.
 ## Service Architecture

 ![Resources](./docs/service-architecture.png)

 The code sample contains the following services.
+Feel free to change any component to something you prefer.

 |Service|Azure Resource
 |---|---|